Skip to main content

 Popular posts from this blog

 MEDICINE CASE DISCUSSION This is an online E log book to discuss our patient's de-identified health data shared after taking his/her/guardian's signed informed consent.
 Here we discuss our individual patient's problems through series of inputs from available global online community of experts with an aim to solve those patients clinical problems with collective current best evidence based inputs.
 This e-log book also reflects my patient centered online learning portfolio and your valuable inputs on comment box is welcome.
-9th August, 2021 CASE SCENARIO A 35 yr old female banker came to the casualty with complaints of fever since 4 days.
-Headache since 2 days.
-Nausea since 1 day.
-Involuntary movements of right upper limb and lower limb since 2 hours.
-HISTORY OF PRESENT ILLNESS Patient was apparently alright 4 days ago then she had fever which was low grade, intermittent, relieves with medication, not associated with chills and rigors.
-2 days ago she developed headache
+CASE SCENARIO: A 50 year old female came to the casualty in hypoactive state.
+On presentation Patient was conscious with small quantity of froth from mouth and uprolling of eyes present.
+Vitals were stable, GRBS -42 mg/ dl, immediate 25% dextrose transfusion was done and sensorium improved.
+After 25% dextrose transfusion, her GRBS was 150mg/dl.
+HISTORY OF PRESENT ILLNESS: Patient was apparently asymptomatic 1 month back, then she developed blebs (? n...